Andrew Holleran: Dancer from the Dance

 A meditation on ecstasy...constructed as a memoir of one very special member of this world: Malone, a paradigm of the romantic ideal...Malone becomes a circuit queen, but an aura of innocence not odium surrounds him.
 His delirium becomes a kind of saintliness; he gives love to the ugly as well as the beautiful...The Virgil who leads Malone through this inferno is an outrageous transvestite called Sutherland.
 Where Malone is beautiful, Sutherland is wise...And as we get to know this wonderful character, we see how his frivolity is a rebellion against the meaningless he finds around him.

 The same review included a caustic dismissal of Larry Kramer's novel Faggots, set in the same milieu of gay New York and Fire Island, calling it, "sentence for sentence, some of the worst writing I've encountered in a published manuscript...an embarrassing fiasco."
 The two novels would continue to be linked and compared by readers and critics.
+Bill Goldstein in The New York Times in 2006 called the books "remarkably similar" in "erotic and pharmacological particulars, with Mr. Kramer channeling Theodore Dreiser or Upton Sinclair to Mr. Holleran's [F. Scott] Fitzgerald."

 Dancer from the Dance became a breakthrough bestseller and is regarded as a classic of gay literature, enjoying a cult status in the gay community.
 William Johnson, program director of PEN America and former deputy director of Lambda Literary, calls Dancer from the Dance "our Catcher in the Rye, the book you read when you're young."
 Michael Cunningham calls it "the first gay novel everybody read...the first Big Gay Literary Sensation."

 In 1983, after a fall rendered his mother an invalid, he began living full-time in Florida, but kept a rent-controlled apartment on St. Mark's Place in the East Village.